Back to articles list Articles Cookbook

 If you simply want to use SQL to access and analyze data, the SQL Basics course is probably your best bet.
 You don't need any prior IT knowledge to quickly learn how to extract data from one or more tables, group it, and aggregate it in different ways.

 If you already know what database you’ll be using, you can look for a course in that dialect.
 (There are several different SQL dialects, which are named after the database management system that uses them.
 Popular SQL dialects include MySQL, PostgreSQL, Oracle, etc. Standard SQL can be adapted to almost any dialect with just a few changes.)
 LearnSQL.com provides the same SQL Basics course in the Microsoft SQL Server, MySQL and PostgreSQL dialects.
+These dialects are specific to different database management systems, each with unique features that cater to various business needs and technical requirements.
+Want to know more?
+Check out What Is a SQL Dialect, and Which one Should You Learn?

 Maybe you don't have access to a company's data.
 Would you like to set up your own database, either for practice or to store your own information?
 In that case, it's best to go with one of the free databases – either MySQL or PostgreSQL.
 If you're interested in learning more about the different types of popular databases, you may enjoy this article.